SahilGothoskar/AED_5100/README.md

 Delete unnecessary or unwanted data by delete button.

 - Validations are present for following fields email,phone no and for name.
-- Able to upload photo and save teh entry.
+- Able to upload photo and save the entry.